brainblocks/brainblocks-app/README.md

 npm run sequelize db:migrate
 ```

+**NOTE:** Some sequelize cli commands may not work as expected (or not work at all) because of the change to es6.
+For example, `npm run sequelize model:generate`.
+The db ones work fine though :)

 ## Config
 For the sake of not commiting keys and passwords to git they should be at .env.
 Add them to .env-example too with dummy values to stay consistent :)